 All offsite trips other than routine sports fixtures and swimming lessons are required to be approved in advance by the Headteacher.
 The member of staff is required to complete a diary request form at the early stages of planning (Appendix 1).
 This includes details of the venue, method of transport, timings, ratios, costs etc. Once approved by the Headteacher, the office forward a copy of the diary request form to the EVC, who is responsible for ensuring that an appropriate risk assessment is completed and approved by them in advance of the trip taking place.
 The risk assessment template (Appendix 2) guides the trip leader to consider a variety or risks and controls.
-Where activities are to be led by an external provider such as an activity centre, the school trip leader must check that the provider holds the Learning Outside the Classroom badge or else must carry out further due diligence checks as outlined in the risk assessment template and attached as appendix 6.
+Where activities are to be led by an external provider such as an activity centre, the school trip leader must check that the provider holds the Learning Outside the Classroom badge or else must carry out further due diligence checks as outlined in the risk assessment template and attached as Appendix 6.
+External providers are those providing an element of instruction, staffing or guiding.
+For providers that hold a LoTC badge, the only further action necessary is to check its suitability in relation to the intended aims of the trip.

 All adventurous, residential or overseas visits will require extremely thorough planning; including checking appropriate licences for adventurous activities.
 For the appropriate planning and preparation to take place approval for such visits should be gained at least 3 to 4 months before the activity.
 The risk assessment for all such trips will be approved in advance by the Headteacher.
 Staff are aware of the definition of adventurous activities and particularly that activities involving caving, climbing, trekking, skiing or watersports require the School to check that the provider holds a licence as required by the Adventure Activities Licensing Regulations 2004.
-No School staff will be permitted to supervise or lead adventurous activities.
+No School staff will be permitted to supervise or lead adventurous activities and will usually require the leader of the activity to have recent relevant experience and to be appropriately qualified through the relevant national governing body.
+Where this is not the case, the school will make a decision based on factors including competence, past experience and training.
+Appendices 3 and 4 must be completed in advance for trips involving adventurous activities.
 The School does not currently permit overseas visits and is aware of the additional consideration that would need to be given to such trips.